MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: MindShift DESIGN

 \subsection{When to Intervene: Intervention Trigger Mechanism}

+\review{We consider the user's intent of use in the intervention trigger rule (Step 1 of Sec. \ref{sub:design:how}).
+Specifically, interventions will be triggered when a user's self-report intent is habitual use.}

-As in Figure~\ref{fig:mental_state_and_strategy}, each mental state allows for multiple persuasion strategies.
-Therefore, we devise a simple procedure.
-After determining the mental state and narrowing down the specific strategies, we first pick one strategy and generate an intervention message.
-Then, we loop over other different strategies and show new strategy messages every two minutes until the users leave the app.
-After looping over all appropriate strategies under this mental state, the intervention will stop.
-Users only need to report (\ie Step 2 and 3 in Figure~\ref{fig:interaction-process}) the first time they open a specific app after each screen unlock.
-This design is based on two considerations: 1.
-We assume that the user's initial opening usually reflects their subsequent usage intentions.
-2. Requiring users to report multiple times when switching between apps can lead to a poor user experience.
+As in Figure~\ref{fig:strategy}, each mental state allows for multiple persuasion strategies.
+We devise a simple procedure.
+After determining the mental state and narrowing down the specific strategies, we first randomly sample one strategy and generate an intervention message.
+Then, we loop over other strategies and show new strategy messages every two minutes until the users leave the app.
+After looping over all appropriate strategies under this mental state, the intervention will stop. \review{The usage duration is calculated based on the total usage time of a single blacklisted app during one unlocking session.} \review{The two-minute interval setting is derived from the statistical analysis in the WoZ study, where 90\% of users spent less than 5 minutes on a blacklisted app in a single session.
+We thus set the interval between interventions as two minutes \minorreview{as a convenient delay} to facilitate the exploration of different strategies, as further supported by the analysis in Sec.~\ref{subsub:habitual}.}

+Users only need to report their habitual use and mental states once (\ie Step 1 and 2 in Figure~\ref{fig:interaction-process}) when they open a specific app during each screen unlock session.
+This design is based on three considerations: \review{(1) The initial mental state when opening an app is crucial, as it triggers habitual use (Sec.~\ref{sub:formative_studies:mental_state}).
+(2) As reflected in our pilot study in Sec.~\ref{sub:design:how}, multiple reports during app switching can be annoying and negatively affect user experience.
+(3) Some previous studies suggest that users' stress level tends to be retained even with coping techniques~\cite{duvenage2020technology}.
+We assume this also applies to other mental states, so most users' mental state remains stable during one session (90\% was less than 5 minutes), as further supported by the analysis in Sec. ~\ref{subsub:res-usage}.} \review{We also discuss future potential ways to enhance accuracy in Sec. \ref{subsub:implication} \& \ref{sub:discussion:limitation}.}